A baby step-giant step roadmap algorithm for general algebraic sets: Main result

 {\sc Complexity analysis.} We first bound the number of arithmetic operations in Step 1.
 Since we assume that the degrees of the polynomials in $\mathcal{F},F$ are bounded by $d^{O(k)}$, it follows from the complexity analysis of \cite[Algorithm 15.3 (Bounded Algebraic Roadmap)]{BPRbook2}, and \cite[Algorithm 15.2 (Curve Segments)]{BPRbook2posted2}, that the number of arithmetic operations in this step is bounded by

 since $k - mp \le p$.

-The number of arithmetic operations in $\D[\eps]$ in in Step 2 is bounded by $d^{O(m k)}$ and the degree and number of univariate representations produced is bounded by $O(d)^{k-mp}$.
-Moreover the degree in $\eps$ is bounded by $O(d)^{k}$ by \cite[Algorithm 15.10 (Parametrized Curve Segments)]{BPRbook2}, since the computations of Algorithm (Curve segments) with coefficients in $\D[\eps]$ is contained in the computations of \cite[Algorithm 15.10 (Parametrized Curve Segments)]{BPRbook2} in $\D$ with parameter $\eps$.
-So the number of arithmetic operations in $\D$ in in Step 2 is bounded by $d^{O(m k)}$.
+The number of arithmetic operations in $\D[\eps]$ in Step 2 is bounded by $d^{O(m k)}$ and the degree and number of univariate representations produced is bounded by $O(d)^{k-mp}$.
+Moreover the degree in $\eps$ is bounded by $O(d)^{k}$.
+To see this one has to observe that the arithmetic operations in $\D[\eps]$ in the call to Algorithm \ref{alg:curvesegments} (Curve Segments) coincide with those performed in \cite[Algorithm 15.10 (Parametrized Curve Segments)]{BPRbook2} with $\eps$ treated as a parameter.
+It follows from the complexity analysis of \cite[Algorithm 15.10 (Parametrized Curve Segments)]{BPRbook2} that the degree in $\eps$ is bounded by $O(d)^{k}$.
+So the number of arithmetic operations in $\D$ in Step 2 is bounded by $d^{O(m k)}$.

 The complexity of computing $\mathcal{R}_{y}$ in Step 3 is bounded by $d^{O((m+p)k)}$ given that the number of arithmetic operations of Algorithm \ref{alg:lowgeneral} (Limit of Roadmaps of Special Low Dimensional Varieties) is $d^{O((m+p) k)}$.